Poppy Drayton

-Poppy Gabriella Drayton (born 7 June 1991) is a British actress.
-She is known for playing Elizabeth Thatcher in the feature-length Hallmark Channel television pilot of When Calls the Heart, for playing Amberle Elessedil in the MTV fantasy drama series The Shannara Chronicles, and for playing Abigael Jameson-Caine in the second and third seasons of The CW fantasy drama television series Charmed.
-She portrayed Myroslava in the 2019 film, The Rising Hawk with Robert Patrick and Tommy Flanagan.
+Poppy Gabriella Drayton (born 7 June 1991) is an English actress.
+On television, she is known for her roles in the Hallmark Channel pilot When Calls the Heart (2013), the MTV fantasy series The Shannara Chronicles (2016–2017), and the CW fantasy series Charmed (2019–2022).
+Her films include The Rising Hawk (2019).

-Life and career
+Early life

 Drayton graduated from the Arts Educational School in Chiswick.

+Career

-In 2013 Drayton was cast in her first major role in the Hallmark Channel television movie pilot for When Calls the Heart, in which she played Elizabeth Thatcher (a role that was taken over by Erin Krakow in the subsequent television series).
+In 2013, Drayton was cast in her first major role in the Hallmark Channel television movie pilot for When Calls the Heart, in which she played Elizabeth Thatcher (a role that was taken over by Erin Krakow in the subsequent television series).
 This was followed by a role in the 2013 Downton Abbey Christmas special.
 Drayton has also done stage work, appearing in The Green Bay Tree at the Jermyn Street Theatre in London in 2014.

-In 2014 Drayton was cast as Amberle Elessedil, one of the lead roles in the MTV fantasy drama series The Shannara Chronicles; the series premiered on 5 January 2016.
-In February 2016 Drayton was cast in the titular role in newly launched MVP Studios' film The Little Mermaid (originally titled A Little Mermaid), an adaptation of the Hans Christian Andersen story.
+In 2014, Drayton was cast as Amberle Elessedil, one of the lead roles in the MTV fantasy drama series The Shannara Chronicles; the series premiered on 5 January 2016.
+In February 2016, Drayton was cast in the titular role in newly launched MVP Studios' film The Little Mermaid (originally titled A Little Mermaid), an adaptation of the Hans Christian Andersen story.

 In 2019, she joined the cast of Charmed as a series regular in the role of Abigael, a mysterious witch, starting with the second season’s third episode.

+In 2026, Drayton joined the cast of the ITV crime drama Professor T for its fifth series as Leonie Vass.

+Personal life

+In August 2025, Drayton married independent film director Rory D. Bentley in a small ceremony.